amitkumar3303/simpledocker/README.md

 use below commands step wise for docker deplymeent

 #building producer project using Dockerfile present inside this
-docker build -f Dockerfile -t helloproducer .
+->docker build -f Dockerfile -t helloproducer .
 #checking images are there or not
-docker images
+->docker images

 #building consumer project using Dockerfile present inside this
-docker build -f Dockerfile -t  helloconsumer  .
+->docker build -f Dockerfile -t  helloconsumer  .
 #checking images are there or not
-docker images
+->docker images
-docker ps
+->docker ps

 #creating network bridge between producer and consumer
 docker network create producernet